 “Locking up mentally ill people who are not dangerous makes no sense.
 They don’t have access to the treatment they need.
 In jail, they are subject to being abused and sometimes inflict abuse in return.
 By the very nature of their disease, mentally ill inmates cannot follow orders, which makes managing a jail with so many mentally ill inmates almost impossible.” – Pat Nolan, Director of CCJR

 The human toll of incarcerating the mentally ill—and its cost to taxpayers—is staggering.
-There are an estimated 2 million people with mental illness booked into U.S. jails each year, according to the National Alliance on Mental Illness (NAMI).
 Jails spend two to three times more on adults with mental illness than on those without.
-Large numbers of people with mental illness continue to cycle through the criminal justice system, often resulting in tragic outcomes for these individuals and their families, and often injury to law enforcement.
+Yet, large numbers of people with mental illness continue to cycle through the criminal justice system, often resulting in tragic outcomes for these individuals and their families, while putting corrections officers at unnecessary risk.

 • Encourage coordination between law enforcement and mental health providers so that non-dangerous mentally ill persons receive treatment without being booked into jail.